 New Mexico metro area house prices are forecasted to outperform the national market over the next twelve months.
 Currently, the market is outperforming the overall U.S. market.
 Compared to 12-months ago, New Mexico’s housing market has strengthened.
-Current local economic conditions support an estimated 6% increase in house prices over the next twelve months.
-Based on the housing market vitality of the four metro housing markets which comprise it, New Mexico’s housing market ranks eighth amongst all states and D.C.
+Current local economic conditions support an estimated 9.8% increase in house prices over the next twelve months.
+Based on the housing market vitality of the four metro housing markets which comprise it, New Mexico’s housing market ranks seventh amongst all states and D.C.
 The three-month outlook is positive.

 Housing Market Vitality

 Housing Market Vitality summarizes the impact of economic conditions on house prices.
 A value of 100 corresponds to conditions supporting current price appreciation; values less than 100 correspond to a dampening effect and values greater than 100 indicate a positive impact on house prices.
 A housing market vitality value can be interpreted as a growth rate.
 Hence, a reading of 105.8 can be interpreted as a 5.8% annualized increase in house prices.

 New Mexico Metro Housing Markets

 New Mexico is comprised of four metro housing markets that account for nearly 67% of the state’s population.
 The Land of Enchantment metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.